Donald Trump Jr. testifies he never worked on the key documents in his father's civil fraud trial

 The lawsuit centers on whether the former president and his business misled banks and insurers by inflating his net worth on the financial statements.
 He and other defendants, including sons Donald Jr. and Eric, deny wrongdoing.

-Eric Trump is expected to take the stand next.
-Then the former president, family patriarch and 2024 Republican front-runner is slated for Monday.
-State lawyers have also expected to call his eldest daughter, ex-Trump Organization executive and White House adviser Ivanka Trump, as their final witness on Nov.
-8. On Wednesday, her lawyer filed an appeal challenging a judge's decision to require her testimony.

-Both of the ex-president's eldest sons are executive vice presidents at the Trump Organization.
-Eric Trump has oversight over the company's operations, while his brother has been involved in running the company’s property development.
+The former president has called the case a “sham,” a “scam,” and “a continuation of the single greatest witch hunt of all time.”

-Before the trial, Judge Arthur Engoron ruled that the former president's financial statements were fraudulent.
-He ordered that a court-appointed receiver seize control of some of his companies — potentially stripping him and his family of such marquee properties as Trump Tower — though an appeals court has halted enforcement for now.
+James is a Democrat, as is Engoron, who ruled before the trial that Trump's financial statements were fraudulent.
+The judge ordered that a court-appointed receiver seize control of some Trump companies, potentially stripping the former president and his family of such marquee properties as Trump Tower, though an appeals court has halted enforcement for now.

+“Leave my children alone, Engoron," Trump wrote in a post on his Truth Social site Wednesday, before court convened.

+Engoron will decide the current case; state law doesn’t allow for juries in this type of lawsuit, he has said.

 “It doesn’t matter what the rules are, it doesn’t matter what the Constitution says, it doesn’t matter what general practices and business would be,” Donald Trump Jr. said Monday on Newsmax.
 “It doesn’t matter.
 They have a narrative, they have an end goal, and they’ll do whatever it takes to get there.”

-Donald Trump blasted Engoron Wednesday on Truth Social as a Trump-hating “political hack” who's “doing the dirty work for the Democrat Party.”

-“Leave my children alone, Engoron.
-You are a disgrace to the legal profession!”
-Trump wrote in one of several posts.

-Building to Donald Trump Jr. and Eric Trump’s testimony, state lawyers have asked other witnesses about their roles leading the Trump Organization and their involvement, over the years, in valuing their father’s properties and preparing his financial statements.
+State lawyers have asked other witnesses about the Trump children's roles leading the Trump Organization and their involvement, over the years, in valuing their father's properties and preparing his financial statements.
 Their names have also appeared on various emails and documents entered into evidence.

-David McArdle, an appraiser at commercial real estate firm Cushman & Wakefield, testified that Eric Trump had substantial input on valuing planned-but-never-built townhomes at a Trump-owned golf course in the New York City suburbs.
-McArdle said Eric Trump arrived at a “more lofty value” than he did for the project but that going with the scion’s higher number wouldn’t have been credible.

-Donald Trump Jr. and Eric Trump have already been heard from at the trial, albeit in snippets of prior testimony.
-During opening statements on Oct.
-2, state lawyers showed about a minute each from sworn depositions the brothers gave in the case.
+Donald Trump Jr. and Eric Trump were also heard from — briefly and virtually — earlier in the trial.
+Snippets of their depositions were shown during opening statements on Oct.
+2.

 Follow Sisak at x.com/mikesisak and send confidential tips by visiting https://www.ap.org/tips